waleedahmed0710/makeitwave.com/docs/data/docs/software/dev_guide/source/definitions.rst

 Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Means the documentation of the Software prepared by Company for use by End Users.
+Means the documentation of the Software prepared by Company for use by End-Users.

-End User
+End-User
 ~~~~~~~~~~~~~~~

-Means an entity permitted to use one or more Products under an End User Agreement, incorporating the terms and conditions required to be referenced as set forth in this Agreement, for the End User's internal use only and without the further right to sublicense, distribute, transfer or transmit the Products.
+Means an entity permitted to use one or more Products under an End-User Agreement, incorporating the terms and conditions required to be referenced as set forth in this Agreement, for the End-User's internal use only and without the further right to sublicense, distribute, transfer or transmit the Products.

 Executable Code
 ~~~~~~~~~~~~~~~~~~~